 That’s because White Chocolate chips are packed full of sugar and fat which can put your four-legged friends at risk of canine obesity, diabetes, upset stomach, metabolic changes, and pancreatitis.

 Some sugar-free White Chocolate chips may also contain xylitol, a sugar-free sweetener that is extremely toxic to dogs.
-If your pooch consumes a large amount of sugar-free White Chocolate chips containing the artificial sweetener, xylitol, they may experience seizures or even death.
+If your pooch consumes a large amount of sugar-free White Chocolate chips containing the artificial sweetener, xylitol, they may experience seizures.

 For these reasons, please keep White Chocolate chips away from dogs.